sebastianspicker/resonance/docs/API.md

 ## Context
-This page tracks bootstrap decisions for api during bootstrap push work.
+This page tracks bootstrap decisions for api during revival work.

 ## Usage
-- Merged scattered docker guidance into the docs.
+- Merged scattered domain guidance into the docs.

 ## Scratch Notes
 Early notes are still uneven and may be folded into clearer sections later.